 Step 2: Sauté the Shallots and Leeks

-Heat 2 Tbsp of oil in a large skillet over medium-high.
+Heat 2 tablespoon of oil in a large skillet over medium-high.
 Once hot, add the shallots and leeks, and cook until softened, about 8 to 10 minutes.
 Next, add the garlic, and sauté for 1 to 2 minutes, until aromatic.

 Step 3: Deglaze the Pan